Copyright © 2025 The Indigo Trust

 We continually reflect on our approach to grant-making, through dialogue with our existing grantees, peer funders and a range of ‘critical friends’.

-For external scrutiny and accountability we became a partner in the Foundation Practice Rating - learn more here.
-Results of our most recent rating revealed that Indigo Trust could be more robust in addressing Diversity, Equity and Inclusion and you can read about our actions to address this via the following link Diversity, Equity and Inclusion.
+For external scrutiny and accountability, Indigo is a partner in the Foundation Practice Rating - learn more here.
+Previous reports have revealed that Indigo Trust could be more robust in addressing Diversity, Equity and Inclusion and you can read about our actions to address this via the following link Diversity, Equity and Inclusion.

 As part of Indigo's commitment to being transparent, we publish all of our grants using the 360Giving Data Standard for use by other donors and potential grantees.